 That being said, the one with the shortest exam and least amount of requirements is the CIA designation.
 This is also the most limited accounting credential.

 There is a lot of speculation about which accounting certification is the most difficult.
-I think it is tied between the CPA and CFA.
-Both have strict requirements to sit of the exam and both have extremely difficult exams.
+I think it is tied between the CPA and CFA®.
+Both have strict requirements to sit for the exam and both have extremely difficult exams.

 These two credentials are also the most respected and most useful credentials on the list.